ilyasotkov/high-level-devops/docs/index.md

 # High-level DevOps

+This article highlights the value of DevOps for businesses, Q&A-style.

 ## Question: what problems do enterprises face that DevOps can solve?

 - Communication problems between developers ("works on my machine")